Last Updated on October 10, 2023 by Editorial Team

 Dyscalculia checklist – an informal exercise

 The signature symptom of dyscalculia manifests in the form of poor performance of a student in math subjects.
-By digging deeper into the database of children with poor math skills, one can arrive upon a set of symptoms.
-Dyscalculia checklist is what you need to screen early-stage signs and symptoms of a child having dyscalculia.
-Keep a regular check on your child learning patterns and correlate with the given dyscalculia checklist below :
+By digging deeper into the database of children with poor math skills, one can arrive at a set of symptoms.
+A Dyscalculia checklist is what you need to screen early-stage signs and symptoms of a child having dyscalculia.
+Keep a regular check on your child’s learning patterns and correlate them with the given dyscalculia checklist below :

 - Always counting and adding numbers using fingers